- Vascular Surgery

 Avinash Ganti, MD, is a board-certified vascular surgeon who specializes in the treatment of all conditions relating to the vascular system, or diseases of the blood vessels (the arteries and veins).
-He takes a special interest in the treatment of peripheral artery disease (PAD), critical limb ischemia, lower extremity vascular reconstruction, and complex aortic repairs.
+He takes a special interest in the treatment of carotid disease, abdominal aortic aneurysms, peripheral artery disease (PAD), critical limb ischemia, and extremity vascular reconstruction.

 In the field of vascular surgery, physicians are constantly trying to find ways to perform the same procedures in a less invasive manner with similar results, but with less cost, shorter recuperation time, and fewer complications.
 In his practice, Dr. Ganti utilizes a variety of treatment techniques which include balloon angioplasty, selective stenting, atherectomy, and drug-coated angioplasty.